 31.2.9.2 Non-WUR portion of WUR PHY preamble

-The Non-WUR portion of the WUR PHY preamble consists of four fields: L-STF, L-LTF, L-SIG and BPSK-Mark.
+The Non-WUR portion of the WUR PHY preamble consists of four fields: L-STF, L-LTF, L-SIG, BPSK-Mark1 and BPSK-Mark2.

-BPSK-Mark Definition
+BPSK-Mark1 Definition

-The BPSK-Mark field is a repeat of the L-SIG field and is used to spoof HT devices from false packet type detection.
+The BPSK-Mark1 field is a repeat of the L-SIG field and is used to spoof HT devices from false packet type detection.

-The time domain waveform of the BPSK-Mark field, transmitted on transmit chain , shall be as specified in Equation (31-7).
+The time domain waveform of the BPSK-Mark1 field, transmitted on transmit chain , shall be as specified in Equation (31-7).

 Equations Editing Instructions: In Equation 31-7, change “BPSK-Mark” to “BPSK-Mark1” in the two occurrences.